Dalat City - Flowers, Food and Crazy Mazes

-Dalat is a perfect stop for any traveller from backpacker to luxury, with a wide range of accommodation, food and drink choices.
+Dalat is a perfect stop for any traveller on a Vietnamese adventure, from backpacker to luxury, with a wide range of accommodation, food and drink choices.

 A bee sits in the centre of a red bloom at the Da Lat Flower Park